asallh/asallh/README.md

 Here are some ideas to get you started:-->

-🔭 I’m currently working on a Pokemon Companion app which allows users to quickly find pokemon and general information  required all in one place, to allow for quick responses as opposed to various google searches!
+🔭 I’m currently working on a Pokemon Companion app which allows users to quickly find pokemon and general information  required all in one place, to allow for quick responses as opposed to various google searches! -> Now complete check it out at https://asallh.github.io/The-Pokemon-Companion/

 🌱 I’m currently learning HTTP and API usage!

+👀 Looking for roles in either Full-stack or back-end development inntnernship oppertunites

-📫 How to reach me: I can be reached at ajaypalsallh@gmail.com
+📫 How to reach me: Reach out at ajaypalsallh@gmail.com

 😄 Pronouns: He/Him